KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A fantastic view of the Los Angeles River and Long Beach Shoreline Marina from a deck on the Queen Mary

 ![](pycon-us-2026-recap-images/queen-mary-me-at-the-helm.jpg)
 Me at a photo-op helm.
-The real one is much smaller and on display at the entrance to the engine room.
+The real ones are much smaller and on display at the bridge.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>